Akane-Asahi/Text-Classification-Islamic-vs-Non-Islamic-Content/README.md

 This project uses machine learning to classify whether a given piece of text is **Islamic** (faith-based) or **Non-Islamic** (general/worldly content).
 It's the first step in a broader roadmap to build a responsible, explainable **Muslim scholar chatbot** — grounded in verified Islamic knowledge and ethical AI principles.

+But the most interesting part for this classification is, how it perform in the grey area.
+There are many miracles and science based statements in Quran that are stated 1400 years ago.
+So I put some of those discovery in Islamic where it states in Quran it was stated.
+And I also put those exact same discoveries without mentioning any Quranic reference.
+And It still surprisingly did well.
+But of course there are always rooms to make it better, especially if the dataset is way bigger than this.

 ## 📌 Project Overview

 - **Goal**: Train a text classification model to distinguish Islamic content from non-Islamic content.